Monday, March 24, 2014

 The Lumberjacks hadn't lost since Nov.
 23, a 66-58 defeat at East Tennessee State.
 After Wichita State lost to Kentucky to have its 35-game winning streak snapped, SFA's 29-game streak became the nation's longest, for about 3 hours.

-The Lumberjacks head back to Nacogdoches, Texas, having earned the first NCAA tournament victory in school history.
-They are 1-2 overall in the tournament.
+The Lumberjacks head back to Nacogdoches, Texas, at least having earned the first NCAA tournament victory in school history.
+They are 1-2 overall in two tournament appearances.

 The Lumberjacks stayed with the Bruins through much of the first half before the mismatch in talent and pedigree became obvious.

-The Bruins, in the NCAA tournament for the 46th time and winners of 11 national titles, went on a 12-2 run in just less than 3 minutes, starting with a runner in the lane by Alford's son, Bryce.
+The Bruins, in the NCAA tournament for the 46th time, went on a 12-2 run in just less than 3 minutes, starting with a runner in the lane by Alford's son, Bryce.
 Alford also had a 3-pointer that helped UCLA take a 32-21 lead with 5:44 left.

 Three-pointers by Deshaunt Walker and Haymon closed the gap to five points before the Bruins finished the half on a 10-5 run to lead 42-32.
 Tony Parker had two layups and Adams a 3-pointer to help keep the lead in double digits.